-Paraiso Tropical, Many Voices, One Culture:
+Paraiso Tropical – Many Voices, One Common Culture:

-In the late 2000s, the youngest of the Gonzalez’s children – Jesus Jr. – took an active role within the family business.
-As a result of meeting the customers increased demands, innovative strategies and firmly nestled within Latin American traditions, Paraiso Tropical remains a central hub for both Edmontonians and Latin Americans.
+In the late 2000s, the youngest of the Gonzalez’s children – Jesus Jr. – took an active role within the family business and is now Paraiso Tropical’s President.

-“I’m always working to continue expanding our product line and introduce new products and flavours.
-It’s always a pleasure seeing the smiles of our regular customers as well as new ones and being able to chat and provide suggestions.”
+“I’m always working to continue expanding our product line and to introduce new items and flavors,” says Jesus Jr. “It’s always a pleasure seeing the smiles of our regular customers, as well as new ones, and being able to chat and provide suggestions.”

-“But you look back in retrospect and realize how blessed we are to get to the point where we are now.
+“But you look back in retrospect and realize how blessed we were to get to the point where we are now.
 You learn the value of hard work and the strong effort required in overcoming challenges.
-Taking on the business for 10 years now hasn't happened easily without its' set of challenges.
-Despite this, I take pride & fulfillment in creating a unique legacy for our family business, Hispanic community and beautiful city."
+Taking on the business for ten years now hasn't happened easily without its set of challenges.
+Despite this, I take pride and fulfillment in creating a unique legacy for our family business, the Hispanic community, and this beautiful city."

 Jesus Gonzalez Rivas, Jr & Jesus Gonzalez, Sr.